mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/god.md

   directed by something which awareness and intelligence, like an arrow by an archer’, needs, since Darwin, more supporting argument than we are given.

+## Duns Scotus' metaphysical proof of an infinite being

+* Suppose we have that we have something capable of being brought into existence.
+What could bring it into existence?
+It must be something, because nothing cannot cause anything.
+It must be something other than itself, for nothing can cause itself.
+Let us call that something else A.
+  Is A itself caused?
+If not, it is a first cause, which is what we were looking for.
+If it is caused, let its cause be B. We can repeat the same argument with B. Then either we go on forever, which is impossible (MK: this needs justification), or we reach an absolute first cause.
+* Scotus makes a distinction between two kinds of causal series, one of which he calls ‘essentially ordered’, and the other ‘accidentally ordered’.
+He does not deny the possibility of an unending regress of accidentally ordered causes, such as the series of an unending human beings, each begotten by an earlier human.
+Such a series is only accidentally ordered.
+A father may be the cause of his son, but he is not the casue of his son's begetting his grandson.
+In an essentially ordered series, A not only causes B, which is the cause of C, but actually causes B to cause C. It is only in the case of essentially ordered series—e.g. a gardener moving earth by moving a spade—that an infinite regress is ruled out (MK: an accidentally ordered series seems to allow for actual infinity in time, then why could there not be other kinds of infinity, including such that would constitute an essentially ordered series?).
+An accidentally ordered series is, as it were, a horizontal series of causes;
+  an essentially ordered series is a vertical hierarchy; and Scotus tells us, ‘infinity is impossible in the ascending order’.
+* Weaknesses in Scotus' proof:
+  * It seems to assume that it is sensible to talk of something non-existing as having, or lacking, the power of coming into existence.
+  * It is not clear why instead of a single infinite first cause the argument does not lead to a number of finite first causes.
+  * The argument is built on purely abstract possibilities on purpose (Scotus: if you start from mere physics, you will never get beyond the finite cosmos), but the consequence of this is that it has only proved the possibility of a first cause, not that it actually exists.
+* Scotus accepts that an infinite being is possible only if there is no incoherence in the notion of such an entity.
+However, he also claims that incoherence between the notions of being and infinity would long ago have been detected if it were there, so there is nothing to worry about.
+* Even if we concede to Scotus that the notion of God is coherent, his argument seems to fail, by trading on different senses of ‘possible’: logical possibility, epistemic possibility, and real possibility.
+From the mere logical possibility of God's existence, nothing follows about whether he actually exists.